LuisGuilh3rme/BookManager/README.md

 ## Requirements

-Battleship requires .NET 6.0 to run.
+BookManager requires .NET 6.0 to run.
 [Install here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 Use the commands below to open and run the application.